Permafrost/Tundra/README.md

 ### tundra.directory:list

-Lists a directory, optionally filtering based on the given pattern, which can be either a regular expression (for example, "\w+\.\w+") or a wildcard expression (for example, "*.txt"), depending on the selected mode.
+Lists a directory, optionally filtering based on the given patterns, which can be either a regular expression (for example, "\w+\.\w+") or a wildcard expression (for example, "*.txt"), depending on the selected mode.

 #### Inputs:

-* `$directory` is a relative or absolute path or file: [URI] to be listed.
+* `$directory` is a relative or absolute path or `file:` [URI] to be listed.
+* `$filter.inclusions` is an optional list of regular expression patterns or wildcard file glob patterns used to include objects with matching names in the resulting directory listing.
-* `$pattern` is either an optional regular expression pattern, or wildcard file glob pattern (depending on the `$mode` selected), used to filter the resulting directory listing.
+* `$filter.exclusions` is an optional list of regular expression patterns or wildcard file glob patterns used to exclude objects with matching names from the resulting directory listing.
-* `$mode` is an optional choice if either 'regex' or 'wildcard', which determines the type of `$pattern` specified.
-Defaults to 'regex'.
+* `$filter.type` is an optional choice if either 'regular expression' or 'wildcard', which determines the type of filter patterns provided.
+Defaults to 'regular expression'.
 * `$recurse?` is an optional boolean flag indicating if subdirectories should also be listed recursively.
-Defaults to false.
+Defaults to `false`.

 #### Outputs:

-* `$directories` is a list of all subdirectories, optionally filtered to only those items whose name match the given `$pattern`.
+* `$directories` is a list of all subdirectories, optionally filtered.
-* `$files` is a list of all files in the given `$directory`, optionally filtered to only those items whose name match the given `$pattern`.
+* `$files` is a list of all files in the given `$directory`, optionally filtered.

 ---